 President and CEO, Cole Chemical

 Ms. Cole founded Cole Chemical & Distributing, Inc. in 1980.
-Top customers include: Bayer Material Scientific, BP, ExxonMobil, Lockheed Martin, Procter & Gamble and Toyota.
-ICIS magazine ranks Cole Chemical 134th among the top chemical distributors in the world.
-In 2009, the Greater Houston Women’s Chamber of Commerce inducted Ms. Cole into its Hall of Fame as a Junior Achievement Laureate.
-In 2010, she was listed as one of the Most Influential Women in Houston by Houston Woman Magazine.
+Top customers include: BP, Colgate, ExxonMobil, Lockheed Martin, NAII and Toyota.
+In 2009, the Greater Houston Women’s Chamber of Commerce inducted Ms. Cole into its Hall of Fame, and she is also a Junior Achievement Laureate.
+In 2010, she was listed as one of Houston’s Most Influential Women by Houston Woman Magazine.
 In 2012, she won American Leadership Forum’s Joseph Jaworski Leadership Award.
-She is a longtime advocate for business, the chemical industry, women and minorities in business.
-She serves on the boards of the Houston Minority Supplier Development Council, the Center for Asian Pacific American Women, The Women’s Home and St. Thomas University.
-Ms. Cole also served on President George H. Bush's Export Council from 1991 to 1993.
-Ms. Cole attended Pan American University and The Amos Tuck School of Business Minority Business Executive Program, and graduated from the Manpower Business Training Institute of Technology.
-She was also an Asian Pacific American Women’s Leadership Institute Fellow in 1996, a Japanese American Leadership Delegate in 2006, and an Asian Leadership Delegate to Israel.
+HBJ recognized Ms. Cole with the first Women in Energy Legacy Award in 2017.
+She is a longtime advocate for business, the chemical and energy industry, and women and minorities in business.
+She serves on the boards of the Center for Asian Pacific American Women, Rockwell Fund, advisory boards of International Supply Management, and Women’s Home.
+Ms. Cole also served on President George H.W.
+Bush's Export Council from 1991 to 1993.
+Ms. Cole attended Pan American University, The Amos Tuck School of Business Minority Business Executive Program, and graduated from the Manpower Business Training Institute of Technology.
+She was also an Asian Pacific American Women’s Leadership Institute Fellow in 1996, a Japanese American Leadership Delegate in 2006, and American Jewish Committee Asian Leadership Delegate to Israel.

 ATSUKO TOKO FISH

-Trustee, Fish Family Foundation
+Founding Trustee, Fish Family Foundation

 Executive Director, Philanthropic Ventures Foundation & Mentor in Residence, Index Ventures